ProjetsPL/treehouse-theme/_posts/us/2020-08-14-6-common-mistakes-you-should-avoid-when-decorating-studio-apartment.md

 ### Too large furniture or... too much furniture

-A studioo apartment might be difficult to furnish because it's not easy to estimate the right size of the furniture.  **Many homeowners wonder whether all the elements will fit in there - and, more importantly, how will they look like.**
+A studioo apartment might be difficult to furnish because it's not easy to estimate the right size of the furniture.  **Many homeowners wonder whether all the elements will fit in there - and more importantly, how will they look like.**

 One cann be certain of one thing: if you decide on a small apartment, you will probably have to forget about a large living room set you could spend time watching TV series on. **A small, stylish sofa or a corner settee** will be far more functional.